X(3872) Production in Relativistic Heavy-Ion Collisions: meson, charmonium and X(3872) observables

 Both the tetraquark and molecular yields in Fig. \ref{fig-Np}-\ref{fig-Npmole} show clear centrality dependence.
 They are proportional to the square of the heavy flavor densities in the hot medium.
 In more central collisions, more charm pairs and X(3872) are produced.
 This centrality dependence of X(3872) production is qualitatively consistent with the rate equation model~\cite{Wu:2020zbx}.
-If the relative momentum between D mesons in the center of mass frame of the molecule is a few pion mass~\cite{Artoisenet:2009wk}, the the molecular root-mean-square radius is taken as $\sim 3$ fm.
+If the relative momentum between D mesons in the center of mass frame of the hadronic molecule is a few pion mass~\cite{Artoisenet:2009wk}, the the molecular root-mean-square radius is taken as $\sim 3$ fm.
 Molecular production will be strongly enhanced and become comparable with the tetraquark production.
 If the molecular geometric size is larger, the molecular production is several times lower; see Fig.~\ref{fig-Np}-\ref{fig-Npmole}.
 One of the main reasons for this is the Wigner functions used for X(3872) production.
 In this model, the molecular formation conditions in both physical and momentum space are closely connected via one parameter: the width in the Wigner function.
 With a very large geometric size for molecular X(3872), more D and $\bar D$ mesons satisfy the spatial formation conditions, but this also results in a strict momentum constraint on the momentum part of the Wigner function.
 The value of the momentum part of the Wigner function $\exp(-\sigma^2 q_r^2)$ is significantly reduced when the relative momentum $q_r$ between $D^0$ and $\bar D^{*0}$ mesons increases.
 The consistent constraints from both spatial and momentum formation conditions result in molecular production not increasing with geometric size.
+The freeze-out temperature of the molecular state is a parameter in this work and depends on the collision centrality~\cite{ALICE:2019hno}.
+We assume that the values of the freeze-out temperature change between 0.16 GeV and 0.10 GeV in different collision centralities.
+The molecular production with different kinetic freeze-out temperature is plotted with bands in Fig.\ref{fig-Npmole}.
+With higher freeze-out temperature, molecular production is enhanced due to the larger spatial density of the D mesons in the hot medium.